 Commonweal's mission is to provide a forum for civil, reasoned debate on the interaction of faith with contemporary politics and culture.
 Read by a passionate audience of educated, committed Catholics, as well as readers from many other faith traditions, Commonweal presents well-argued, respectful points of view from across the ideological spectrum.
 In an often contentiously divided Catholic church and secular culture, its status as an independent journal of opinion encourages conversations that can be difficult in other settings.
 It is edited by Catholic laypeople and published by the nonprofit Commonweal Foundation.
 See our masthead and staff biographies here.

 Since its founding in 1924 Commonweal has staked a claim for Catholic principles and perspective in American life, and for laypeople’s voices within the church.
 It has been credited with helping prepare American Catholics for Vatican II and its aftermath, and Commonweal’s current readers say it has helped them weather the sexual-abuse scandal in the church and work through questions and frustrations related to the role of women, the relationship between religion and politics, and church teachings on sexuality.
 Today the magazine maintains prolife convictions while being critical of single-issue abortion politics, and provides a space for marginalized voices in the church and on the national scene.
 Commonweal publishes many of the leading Catholic theologians, writers, and public figures in the United States, including Alice McDermott, Luke Timothy Johnson, Margaret O’Brien Steinfels, Ken Woodward, Paul Elie, and Sidney Callahan, among many others.

-Commonweal is published 20 times a year in print as well as in digitally enhanced multimedia formats, including special issues each year dedicated to contemporary theology, interreligious dialogue, books, and fiction.
+Commonweal is published in print monthly eleven times a year, with a combined July/August issue, as well as in digitally enhanced multimedia formats.
+Special issues each year are dedicated to contemporary theology, interreligious dialogue, books, and fiction.
 Every print issue is posted to the Commonweal website, which also features new, online-only stories on a regular basis.
 Thanks to the generosity of donors, many of Commonweal's resources are available at no charge to Catholic undergraduate and graduate students.